cmda-bt/be-course-17-18/week-4.md

     of undefined).
     Respond with a **422 Unprocessable Entity** if the animal is invalid.
     Respond with a redirect to the animal if successful.
+    Note: restarting the server removes the added animals.

 Here’s a list of some more things to add: